Examining Racial Stereotypes in YouTube Autocomplete Suggestions: Methods

 \subsection{Data Analysis}

 We used inductive analysis \citep{elo2008qualitative} to examine our data and extract concepts and categories that describe the underlying phenomena.
-Prior studies on investigating the biases and stereotypes in Google's autocompletes have used a similar approach for data analysis \citep{al2020google, roy2020age}; their findings showed the strength of this approach in analyzing and categorizing the biases underlying the autocompletes.
-We present additional details of our coding and analysis, including how we attended to video results for autocompletes, in the Supplemental Material.
+Two authors conducted a bottom-up open coding process on the platform `Dedoose' which allowed the authors to collaborate in real-time.